t-o-k/Useful-POV-Ray-macros/README.md

 The result is in radians between 0 and +pi, including the limits.

-It is more accurate than the AngleBetweenVectors if the vectors are almost parallel or almost antiparallel.
+It is more accurate than the AngleBetweenVectors() macro if the vectors are almost parallel or almost antiparallel.

 ## ScalarProject(vA, vB)